This web application is associated with the project

 (evaluated in the absence of light pollution) (Section V.A.1 of [2]), and (ii) on biodiversity reservoirs (Section III.B of [2]).

-of the data.
 Additionally, this tab provides global indicators of ecological stakes.

 The "overall score" is derived from the combination of ecological stakes without light pollution (high or moderate),